line/armeria/site/src/sphinx/advanced-unit-testing.rst

 - :api:`HttpRequest` or :api:`RpcRequest`

-:api:`ClientRequestContext` or :api:`ServiceRequestContext` is a more complex object with many properties than :api:`HttpRequest` or :api:`RpcRequest`, and thus Armeria provides the API dedicated to build a fake context object easily:
+:api:`ClientRequestContext` or :api:`ServiceRequestContext` is a more complex object with many properties than :api:`HttpRequest` or :api:`RpcRequest`, and thus Armeria provides the API dedicated to building a fake context object easily:

 .. code-block:: java